Julio Urías: 2021: NL wins leader

-2022
+2022: NL ERA leader

-Urías signed a one-year, $8 million contract with the Dodgers for 2022, in his second season of salary arbitration.
+Urías signed a one-year, $8 million contract with the Dodgers for 2022, in his third season of salary arbitration.

 Continuing on his excellent form from the previous season, Urías kept his place on the Dodgers starting rotation.
 Despite owning a 3–4 record at the end of May after 10 starts, he compiled a solid 2.89 ERA, 42 strikeouts, and only 12 walks in that span.
-He went 3-1 in 5 June starts, achieveing a 2.20 ERA for the month, and lowering his overall ERA down to 2.64.
+He went 3–1 in 5 June starts, achieveing a 2.20 ERA for the month, and lowering his overall ERA down to 2.64.
 He tossed a combined 12 innings in which he only allowed one earned run and two in total, in two victories against the Cleveland Guardians and the Atlanta Braves.
 Despite his solid numbers, Urías was not elected to the All-Star Game.
-Following the All-Star break, he went 4-0 in five starts in July, achieving a 2.71 ERA for the month.
+Following the All-Star break, he went 4–0 in five starts in July, achieving a 2.71 ERA for the month.

 To start August, he pitched a combined 18 innings in three wins against the Giants, Twins, and Brewers, in which he only allowed a single run: a Gilberto Celestino single that brought in Gio Urshela against Minnesota on August 9.
 He ultimately went 4–1 in the month, with a superb 0.90 ERA to go with 34 strikeouts in 30 innings pitched.
 For the season, Urías finished 17–7 with 166 strikeouts and led the National League in ERA with 2.16.

-In October 2022, it was announced that Urias intended to represent Mexico in the 2023 World Baseball Classic.

-2023
+2023: End of his time with the Dodgers

 Urías signed a one-year, $14.25 million contract with the Dodgers for 2023, in his final season of salary arbitration.
+He played for the Mexico national baseball team in the 2023 World Baseball Classic, making two starts and allowing seven earned runs in nine innings while striking out 10.
+He was named the Dodgers opening day starter for 2023, allowing two runs in six innings in the game.
+He went on the injured list in mid-May because of a hamstring injury which kept him out of action until July 1.

+Urías made 21 starts for the Dodgers in 2023, with a 11–8 record and a 4.60 ERA.
+On September 6, MLB placed him on administrative leave in response to his arrest in a domestic violence case.
+His contract expired at the end of the season, making him a free agent.

+On March 21, 2025, a year and a half after he last played, MLB announced that they were formally suspending Urías through the 2025 All-Star break for a second violation of their policy against domestic violence and sexual assault.